agabor/minicmd/README.md

 # MiniCmd - AI-Powered Code Generation Tool

-MiniCmd is a command-line tool that uses AI (Ollama or Claude) to generate code files based on prompts.
+MiniCmd is a command-line tool that uses AI (Ollama, Claude, or DeepSeek) to generate code files based on prompts.

 ## Project Structure